I’m here to help you overcome the cultural challenges of living in a new and different country.

 A LITTLE BIT ABOUT ME AND MY JOURNEY

-I have been living in Norway for the past 16 years.
+I have been living in Norway for nearly 20 years.
 You can find out some more about it here.
 In all these years, I have stumbled over enough cultural differences to be able to help others overcome the cultural adaptation issue.
 This is not easy.
 Scandinavia has, in general, a completely different value system than the rest of the world.
 I noticed that here I can meet a different culture just by crossing a mountain, a fjord, or a valley.

-I can assist you in English, Norwegian, French, and Romanian (Moldavian), and If you are far from Tromsø, Norway, where my practice is, or you prefer to have a session from the comfort of your home, we can also speak online.
+I can assist you in English, Norwegian, French, and Romanian, and if you are far from Tromsø, Norway, where my practice is, or you prefer to have a session from the comfort of your home, we can also speak online.

 What is Migration of Emotion